Why Did Rick Moranis Leave Hollywood? Actor Returns in ‘Spaceballs’ Sequel

 Moranis had been cast in the 1991 film City Slickers as Phil, but his wife, who had been diagnosed with breast cancer, saw her health worsen just before filming began.
 He chose to pull out of the movie to be with his family.
 Daniel Stern took over the role, and Moranis began stepping away from acting soon after his wife passed away.

-4 He once wrote a letter to MAD Magazine
+4 He once wrote a letter to MAD magazine

 SPLITTING HEIRS, Rick Moranis, 1993